 The Menhennitt judgement was important because it included, for the first time in Australia, both mental and physical health risks as grounds for an abortion.

 Mostly private clinics, however some public services are available.
 Most of these are located in Melbourne.
-See our clinic locations page for more info.

 South Australia was the first Australian state to liberalise access to abortion through legislation.
 Abortion is legally available under some circumstances in South Australia, although restrictions remain and there are still penalties prescribed by law for unlawful abortion.